Othernet-Project/outernet-metadata/docs/content-metadata-specification.rst

 Content ID of another piece of content that this content replaces.
 Value of this key should be a 32-digit hex number that identifies a piece of content.
+The value is case-insensitive (i.e., digit "A" is considered identical to digit "a").

 Software MUST treat the content that is being replaced as older version of the content with this key, and modify any references to the replaced content to